agenium-scale/nsimd/CONTRIBUTING.md

 - `typnbits`: number of bits in `typ`.

 The CPU extension can emulate 64-bits or 128-bits wide SIMD vectors.
-Each type is a struct containing as much members as necessary so that `sizeof(T) * (number of members) == 64 or 128`.
+Each type is a struct containing as much members as necessary such that `sizeof(T) * (number of members) == 64 or 128`.
 In order to avoid the developper to write two cases (64-bits wide and 128-bits wide) the `func_body` function is provided as a helper.
 Note that the index `{{i}}` is in double curly brackets to go